 Dietary fiber is actually a type of carb which is found in plant-based foods.
 It is not digested or absorbed by the body, but it still has a crucial role when it comes to maintaining good health.

 We should know that there are 2 types of dietary fiber soluble and insoluble.
 Most foods have both types of fiber, but often they are richer in one type in comparison to the other.

 Soluble fiber is found in lentils, oat, soy, oat bran, pulses, linseeds, beans, barley, nuts, vegetable, and fruit.

-Fiber is vital for the overall health.
+Fiber is vital for overall health.
 Some of its benefits include:

-Soluble fiber in legumes, oat bran (dried beans, lentils, and peas), pectin from apples and forms in root vegetables like carrots are thought to be useful for people with any form of diabetes.
+The soluble fiber in legumes, oat bran (dried beans, lentils, and peas), pectin from apples, and forms in root vegetables like carrots are thought to be useful for people with any form of diabetes.

 According to some researchers, a lifetime of blood sugar spikes might lead to type 2 diabetes, which usually occurs after the age of 40 and also doubles the risk of heart disease and stroke.